MicrosoftDocs/memdocs/memdocs/intune/apps/apps-supported-intune-apps.md

 > [!NOTE]
 > For your client line-of-business apps, you can incorporate mobile app management using the [Intune App Software Development Kit](../developer/app-sdk.md) (SDK), or the [App Wrapping Tool for iOS](../developer/app-wrapper-prepare-ios.md) and the [App Wrapping Tool for Android](../developer/app-wrapper-prepare-android.md).

 The following tables provide details of supported partner and Microsoft apps that are commonly used with Microsoft Intune.
-These apps support the core Intune App Protection settings which are defined as:
+These apps support the **core App Protection Policy settings** which are defined as:

 - Protecting work or school account data while leaving personal data untouched in apps that support multi-identity
 - Restricting data transfer and copy-and-paste functions